qntm/t-a-i/README.md

 * Unix-to-TAI conversions return an array with 0, 1 or 2 entries.
 * TAI-to-Unix conversions always work, but two instants in TAI may convert back to the same instant in Unix time.

+#### OVERRUN_LAST

+* Unix-to-TAI conversions act like `OVERRUN_ARRAY`, but return the last entry from the array.
+If the input Unix instant was removed, an exception is thrown.
+* TAI-to-Unix conversions always work, but two instants in TAI may convert back to the same instant in Unix time.

 #### STALL_LAST

 This constant indicates that during inserted time, the converter should behave as if Unix time **stalls**.